When a month's worth of history can happen in 24 hours, a blogger can't take a day off.

 Bannon’s other big mistake has been taking credit for Trump’s own popularity, such as it is.
 Referring to the Time cover, a senior administration official told me, “He is very talented at making himself seem the hero of the conservatives who elected Donald Trump”—the implication being that if you lose Bannon, you lose them.
 “It’s a very smart thing to do on his part,” this official added, “but ultimately it’s not a sustainable strategy for him.
 The president sees through that kind of thing, and he’s aware of what’s happening.”
 The official went on: “The reality is, if he keeps this up he’s not going to be here.”

-this Politico piece, which describes in detail how the alt right will turn its guns on Trump.
+The most fascinating of all the "civil war" articles is this Politico piece, which describes in detail how the alt right will turn its guns on Trump.

 I asked friends and foes alike to imagine how, should Bannon get the boot, the pugnacious populist might exact his revenge.